belinghy/cpsc304-project-starter/README.md

 ### Windows

     1. Install Postgres using the GUI installer
+        - *SKIP* If you are going to use ElephantSQL, continue to 2.
         - https://www.postgresql.org/
         - Choose all default options
         - When prompt for password, enter `postgres`